vaishvik24/cantor-assessment/README.md

     - http://localhost:8080/sampleAPI/analysis?tickers={tickers}&range={range}
         - tickers: comma separated stock tickers
         - range: time range
-    - The percentage moves is taken by 1 day interval
+    - The percentage moves is taken by 1 day interval.
+If you want to change default parameters, then update application.properties file as per requirement.
     - Example: GET http://localhost:8080/sampleAPI/analysis?tickers=AMZN,META,NVDA&range=3mo
       - username and password can be retrieved or set from `user.properties` file.